 (vi) Discuss any waivers or deviations that will be required.

-(vii) Discuss contract administration to include the involvement of the contracting officer’s representative and/or the Defense Contract Management Agency.
+(vii) Discuss contract administration to include the involvement of the Contracting officer’s representative and/or the Defense Contract Management Agency.

 (viii) Discuss the existing or planned management approach following contract award to include the tracking procedures or processes used to monitor contract performance.
 This approach could include, but not be limited to, a quality assurance surveillance plan and written oversight plans and responsibilities.